pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

   * Laws for `SmithWaterman` & `NeedlemanWunsch`.
 They are *not* actually `MetricSpace`s

 * Fix DNA doc (similarity, not distance)
+* Fix Smith-Waterman test failure
 * `similarity` syntax for SimilaritySpace (see axle.bio.*)

 * ScalaCheck MetricSpace axle.nlp.Levenshtein
 * Lawless Modules in axle.algebra
 * Tests for axle.ast

-* Fix failing tests (tfidf and others should avoid zero)

 * Doublecheck animation on Plots.md
 * Make sure animation doc has right return value